Black hole -- galaxy scaling relations in FIRE: the importance of black hole location and mergers: Introduction

 On their own, Bondi-like models tend to overpredict the SMBH mass since they scale with $M_{\rm BH} ^2$.
 Black hole feedback is thus critical as it avoids overly massive SMBHs relative to the local scaling relations by regulating both black hole growth and star formation \citep{Springel::etal::2005, DiMatteo::etal::2005, Sijacki::etal::2007}.
 This idea has been widely used to investigate the evolution of galaxies and SMBHs in cosmological simulations such as $\mathrm{\textsc{ {Illustris}}}$ \citep{Vogelsberger::etal::2014, Genel::etal::2014}, $\mathrm{\textsc{ {Horizon-AGN}}}$ \citep{Dubois::etal::2014, Volonteri::etal::2016, Kaviraj::etal::2017}, $\mathrm{\textsc{ {Eagle}}}$ \citep{Schaye::etal::2015}, $\mathrm{\textsc{ {MassiveBlack}}}$ \citep{Khandai::etal::2015}, $\mathrm{\textsc{ {BlueTides}}}$ \citep{Feng::etal::2016}, $\mathrm{\textsc{ {Romulus}}}$ \citep{Tremmel+2017}, and $\mathrm{\textsc{ {Illustris-TNG}}}$ \citep{Springel::etal::2018}.

 On the other hand, alternative models for the gas accretion onto SMBHs have been proposed. \cite{HopkinsQuataert2010} performed nested simulations of star-forming galaxies to understand how gas can accrete from galactic scales ($\sim 10-100$ kpc) to smaller scales ($<1$ pc).
-Non-axisymmetric features that result in gravitational torques caused by galaxy mergers, spiral instabilities and eccentric disk modes efficiently remove angular momentum of the gas and drive it further down to the sub-pc scales \citep{HopkinsQuataert2011}.
-This model has been successfully used in galaxy simulations to reproduce the local scaling relations without the need for self-regulatory black hole feedback \citep{AnglesAlcazar::etal::2013, AnglesAlcazar::etal::2015, Angles-Alcazar+17a, Angles-Alcazar+17b, Dave::etal::2019, Thomas::etal::2019}.
+Non-axisymmetric features that result in gravitational torques caused by galaxy mergers, spiral instabilities and eccentric disc modes efficiently remove angular momentum of the gas and drive it further down to the sub-pc scales \citep{HopkinsQuataert2011}.
+This model has been successfully used in galaxy simulations to reproduce the local scaling relations without the need for self-regulatory black hole feedback \citep{AnglesAlcazar::etal::2013, AnglesAlcazar::etal::2015, Angles-Alcazar+17a, Angles-Alcazar+17c, Dave::etal::2019, Thomas::etal::2019}.

-The present work studies the SMBH growth in a fully cosmological context with the help of high-resolution, hydrodynamical simulations.
+The present work studies the SMBH growth in a fully cosmological context with the help of high-resolution, zoom-in, hydrodynamical simulations.
 The simulations used in this paper (\textsc{ {MassiveFIRE}}) resolve scales down to tens of pc in a cosmological environment.
 High resolution is essential to properly trace the flow of gas into the centres of galaxies.
-Furthermore, the large number of galaxies in our sample minimizes statistical variance and allows us to address the questions listed above with a statistically meaningful set of simulated galaxies over a wide range of redshifts ($12<$\rm z$<2$) and halo masses ($10 < \log(M_{\rm h} / M_\odot) < 13.5$).
+Furthermore, the relatively large number of well-resolved galaxies in our sample ($43$ different galaxies at $z=6$ and $132$ at $z=2$) compared to full cosmological simulations allows us to address the questions listed above with a statistically significant set of simulated galaxies over a wide range of redshifts ($2\leq z\leq 12$) and halo masses ($10 < \log(M_{\rm h} / M_\odot) < 13.5$).

 The outline of the paper is as follows; section \Cref{sec:Simulations} introduces the simulation properties.
 Section \Cref{sec:Methodology} lays out the details of our post-processing analysis.
 We present our main results in the following section \Cref{sec:Results}.
 Specifically, section \Cref{sec:Toy Model} presents a toy model to explain the physical origin of the $M_* - M_{\rm BH}$ scaling relation.
+We discuss the caveats of our post-processing analysis in \Cref{sec:Discussion} and give our summary in \Cref{sec:Summary}.